HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/vector.md

   - Up close, shotguns like the [Vepr-12](/weapons/guns/vepr12), [Flues](/weapons/guns/flues), and [Model 37](/weapons/guns/model_37) can overpower a Vector user.

 # Obtaining
 The Vector can be found very rarely as world loot.
 However, the easiest way to acquire a Vector is to find one from a [Briefcase](/obstacles/briefcase) at either the Oil Tanker or the Armory.
 It can also be found the in the [Viking Chest](/obstacles/viking_chest).
+It also spawns in regular [Airdrops](/obstacles/airdrop_crate).

 # Trivia
 - The Vector is one of 6 guns that were in surviv.io, the others being the [M1 Garand](/weapons/guns/m1_garand), [VSS](/weapons/guns/vss), [USAS-12](/weapons/guns/usas12), [AK-47](/weapons/guns/ak47), and [Mosin-Nagant](/weapons/guns/mosin)